Pelvic Girdle Pain (PGP) During Pregnancy: Causes, Symptoms, And Treatment

 Treatment for pelvic pain in pregnancy is not difficult.
 There are many things you can do yourself to reduce the pain.
 Certain lifestyle changes and regular exercise can go a long way in treating PGP and making your pregnancy better.

 Here are some ways to get relief from pelvic pain during pregnancy:

-Ask your doctor to show you how to lock your pelvis while walking, standing up, or other performing other activities which are painful for you.
+Ask your doctor to show you how to lock your pelvis while walking, standing up, or while performing other activities that are painful for you.
 By being a little careful while doing your daily activities, you can ease the pain.

 If the intensity of the pain is too high, your doctor will give you a pelvic support belt.

-Aquanatal classes are also recommended, and involve exercising in water.
+Aquanatal classes are also recommended; they involve exercising in water.
 This can provide relief to some extent.
 However, make sure that the class you join is conducted for pregnant women.

-- Avoid lying down on your bed with your back at the time of your delivery
+- Avoid lying down on your back at the time of your delivery.

 Enlist your doctor’s help to identify the correct positions to ensure that the delivery is less painful and easier for you.

 Pelvic girdle pain can make it difficult for you to open your legs, and if you are facing this issue, talk to your doctor to know which will be the best position for you.
 You might even need an assisted birth if the pain is severe.
 If most of the positions are painful for you, your doctor will opt for epidural to make the entire process as comfortable as possible.